 Teaching Land Economy at St John's

-Two people will interview you when you apply to study Land Economy at St John's.
-If you are successful, you will have been chosen as someone we think has the potential, ability and motivation to succeed here in this multi-disciplinary subject.
+If you are successful in an application to Land Economy at St John's College, you will have been chosen as someone we think has the potential, ability and motivation to succeed here in this multi-disciplinary subject.
 One of our main jobs once you are a student here is to encourage you to realise that potential.
 In the Land Economy department, teaching mainly takes the form of lectures and supervisions.
 Lectures tend to be formal, but supervisions involve small group teaching in which there is direct interaction between student and supervisor.
 For instance, you will often have to write an essay or tackle a legal or economic problem and explain your reasoning.
 What we are looking for when interviewing are students who can write clearly, express their ideas verbally and demonstrate an aptitude for solving problems.
 Enthusiasm and an enquiring mind also count for a lot, since an innate interest in the subject and intellectual curiosity are both great motivators and good indicators of real academic potential in what is a broad but highly rewarding subject area.